Kearlay/research/README.md

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
-eeg_main.py                       | Import EEG data from data files and start training neural networks eeg_jupyter.ipynb                 | Keras version.
-Please refer to this notebook for a quick look eeg_tensorflow.ipynb              | TensorFlow Eager API version.
+eeg_main.py                       | Import EEG data from data files and start training neural networks eeg_tensorflow.ipynb              | TensorFlow and Keras implementation.
 Please refer to this notebook for a quick look

 Python modules: